Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/bicep/interfaces.md

 ## Secrets export

 Secrets used inside a module can be exported to a Key Vault reference provided as per the below schema.
-It's implementation provides a secure way around Bicep's current limitation to be unable to securely output secrets.
+This implementation provides a secure way around the current limitation of Bicep on providing a secure template output (that can be used for secrets).

 The user must
 - provide the resource Id to a Key Vault.
 The principal used for the deployment must be allowed to set secrets in this Key Vault.